Thursday, March 26, 2020

 The bankruptcy relief provisions under the CARES Act will expire one year after enactment.
 The SBRA will survive; however, eligibility will again be subject to the lower debt ceiling.

-Please reach out to a member of Maynard Cooper's Bankruptcy & Restructuring Practice if you have any questions about the content provided here or other related COVID-19 and business concerns.
+Please reach out to a member of Maynard's Bankruptcy & Restructuring Practice if you have any questions about the content provided here or other related COVID-19 and business concerns.

 This Client Alert is for information purposes only and should not be construed as legal advice.